-- 18. Charlie is buying a new home and has obtained an RICS Condition Report.
-With regard to property defects, what information, if any, will be provided in the report? - A. No information on defects will be provided. - B. Only minor defects will be detailed. - C. A structural engineer's report will be provided in the report for all serious defects. - D. All defects that are urgent and require attention will be detailed. - 19.
+- 19. Charlie is buying a new home and has obtained an RICS Condition Report (RICS Home Survey Level 1 Report).
+With regard to property defects, what information, if any, will be provided in the report? - A. No information on defects will be provided. - B. Only minor defects will be detailed. - C. A structural engineer's report will be provided in the report for all serious defects. - D. All defects that are urgent and require attention will be detailed. - 20.
 When completing a basic valuation, a surveyor noted in his report that the electrical system was old and outdated.
-What initial action would a prudent lender be likely to take on receiving the report? - A. Issue an unconditional mortgage offer. - B. Request a full electrical report. - C. Request a HomeBuyer's report. - D. Request a structural engineer's report. - 20.
+What initial action would a prudent lender be likely to take on receiving the report? - A. Issue an unconditional mortgage offer. - B. Request a full electrical report. - C. Request a HomeBuyer's report (RICS Home Survey Level 2 (survey and valuation) Report). - D. Request a structural engineer's report. - 21.
 A valuation report has highlighted several property defects and the valuer recommends that the lender proceeds, subject to an undertaking.
-If the lender accepts the valuer's recommendation, what does this mean? - A. The mortgage is agreed in full with no conditions. - B. The mortgage is declined, as the property is not acceptable security. - C. The mortgage is agreed, subject to a full Building Survey being carried out before completion. - D. The mortgage is agreed in full, subject to the borrower agreeing to make specific repairs. - 21.
-What is the primary reason for lenders to be made aware of major property defects? - A. The affordability calculation carried out by the mortgage underwriters may be reduced. - B. A higher lending charge may be incurred. - C. The maximum loan to value will be increased. - D. The property may not be suitable security for the mortgage. - 22.
+If the lender accepts the valuer's recommendation, what does this mean? - A. The mortgage is agreed in full with no conditions. - B. The mortgage is declined, as the property is not acceptable security. - C. The mortgage is agreed, subject to a full Building Survey (RICS Home Survey Level 3 Report) being carried out before completion. - D. The mortgage is agreed in full, subject to the borrower agreeing to make specific repairs. - 22.
+What is the primary reason for lenders to be made aware of major property defects? - A. The affordability calculation carried out by the mortgage underwriters may be reduced. - B. A higher lending charge may be incurred. - C. The maximum loan to value will be increased. - D. The property may not be suitable security for the mortgage. - 23.
 Joanne is buying a property that has been extended.
 The vendors CANNOT locate the building regulations approval documentation.
-What is the most likely outcome? - A. The extension will need to be demolished. - B. The lender will decline the mortgage application. - C. The purchaser's solicitor will need to obtain an indemnity policy. - D. The lender will offer a mortgage subject to a retention. - 23.
+What is the most likely outcome? - A. The extension will need to be demolished. - B. The lender will decline the mortgage application. - C. The purchaser's solicitor will need to obtain an indemnity policy. - D. The lender will offer a mortgage subject to a retention. - 24.
 A couple want to buy a period property that requires major structural renovation works to both the building and interior.
-What type of survey would be recommended? - A. A basic valuation only. - B. A basic valuation and an engineer's report. - C. A Building Survey. - D. A HomeBuyer report.
+What type of survey would be recommended? - A. A basic valuation only. - B. A basic valuation and a structural engineer's report. - C. A Building Survey (RICS Home Survey Level 3 Report). - D. A HomeBuyer report (RICS Home Survey Level 2 (survey and valuation) Report).